lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_5.png

-   Figure 16.
    Same as Figure 1 but the TMA at el=5 deg.

 .. figure:: /_static/Force_displacement_salidx_100058_El_5.png
    :scale: 45 %

-   Figure 17.
    Same as Figure 2 but the TMA at el=5 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100058_El_5.png

-   Figure 18.
    Same as Figure 3 but the TMA at el=5 deg.

 Hard Point Breakaway Test at el=1